Professor of Mediterranean History, Cambridge University

-Topics of Ph.D. students currently supervised involve Jewish landholding in Aragon-Catalonia, the role of the cross in the crusading movement, chivalry in fifteenth-century Spain, fifteenth-century travellers to Iberia, Jews and Muslims in the Iberian fueros, China in the late medieval imagination, the origins of the labour system in the Caribbean c1500.
+Topics of Ph.D. students currently or recently supervised involve Jewish landholding in Aragon-Catalonia, the role of the cross in the crusading movement, chivalry in fifteenth-century Spain, fifteenth-century travellers to Iberia, Jews and Muslims in the Iberian fueros, China in the late medieval imagination, the origins of the labour system in the Caribbean c1500.
 He also supervises students studying for the M.Phil.s in Historical Studies, in Medieval History and in Early Modern History.

 Other Professional Activities